Osteoporosis-pseudoglioma syndrome: Genetics

 This condition is caused by autosomal recessive missense mutations in the LRP5 gene, located in the long arm of chromosome 11.

 This gene normally provides instructions to make a protein that embeds itself in the outer membrane of various cell types.
 It works alongside a different receptor protein, frizzled-4 (which is made by the FZD4 gene) to send chemical signams from the outside of the cell to the nucleus of said cell.
-Both proteins (frizzled-4 and LRP5) participate in the Wnt signaling pathway, which are steps that are involved in the development of cells and tissues, it is important for proliferation (cell division), adhesion (cell attachment), migration (cell movement), etc. The protein LRP5 makes is important for the approppiate development and maintenance of multiple tissues.
-It is involved in guiding the specialization of retinal cells, in establishing proper blood supply to both the retina and the inner ear, and in regulating bone mineral density, the latter of which give strength to the bones and make them less likely to break.
+Both proteins (frizzled-4 and LRP5) participate in the Wnt signaling pathway, which are steps that are involved in the development of cells and tissues.
+It is important for proliferation (cell division), adhesion (cell attachment), migration (cell movement), etc. The protein LRP5 makes is important for the appropriate development and maintenance of multiple tissues.
+It is involved in guiding the specialization of retinal cells, in establishing proper blood supply to both the retina and the inner ear, and in regulating bone mineral density, the latter of which gives strength to the bones and make them less likely to break.

-The mutations in this gene that cause osteoporosis-pseudoglioma either impaire the cells' ability of producing LRP5 protein or they change the single amino acids in the protein.
-They cannot insert themselves into the outside of the cell, which in turn doesn't let them do their function.
-Loss-of-function mutations in the LRP5 protein alter the chemical signaling pathways involved in normal bone formation and retinal development, which cause the abnormalities that patients with this condition show.
+The mutations in the gene that causes osteoporosis-pseudoglioma either impaire the cells' ability to produce LRP5 protein or they change the single amino acids in the protein.
+They cannot insert themselves into the outside of the cell, which in turn does not allow them to do their function.
+Loss-of-function mutations in the LRP5 protein alter the chemical signaling pathways involved in normal bone formation and retinal development, causing the abnormalities that patients with this condition show.